The Psychology Space Team

 • Diploma in Social Welfare Work

-Wendy, Registered Psychologist
+Registered Psychologist M A (Psych)

 Diana is a registered psychologist with considerable experience working with children, teenagers and their carers.
 She enjoys working with families to assist them to have peace, understand each other and have fulfilling relationships.
 Diana works in a holistic and caring way.